 STUDENTS: Student team submissions opens Friday, February 18, 2022.

 FACULTY / DIRECTORS: School registration and development grants opens October 15, 2020

 To enter, undergraduate student teams will submit up to a seven-minute video and 15 slides (not including a title slide) detailing their business idea or venture.
 The submission can be a new idea that is being researched and developed or it can be an actual venture with the first few customers (see the rules below).
-From among all the qualifying submissions in the online round, the top scoring 25 finalist teams will be invited to participate in e-Fest in Minneapolis.
+From among all the qualifying submissions in the online round, the top scoring 25 finalist teams will be invited to participate in e-Fest.

 As the preliminary competition gets underway, EIX and the Schulze Family Foundation will award up to $125,000 in development grants to institutions to support developing e-Fest teams.